-As Colorado begins moving towards “Safer at Home,” KIND is closely monitoring ADA and CDC guidance for dental practices.
+KIND is closely monitoring ADA and CDC guidance for dental practices.
 As always, we hope to remain a resource and source of support for our patients and our community.
-Our clinic phone line (720.619.5333) remains open.
+Our clinic phone line (720.619.5333) remains open and we are currently seeing patients at our Dahlia, Commerce City, and MDDS locations.
 Whether you have concerns about your ongoing care or questions about a dental emergency, Dr. Maes and the KIND team are here for you!

 ACTS OF KINDness

 We are adapting and preparing to serve the increased need for KIND’s services we are projecting in the aftermath of COVID, in the following ways:

 - Intensifying our focus on the integration of dental services into primary and mental healthcare delivery

 - Ramping up our efforts to provide teledentistry for low-access communities and to comply with social distancing

 We are continuing to focus on systems-level advocacy through partnerships with local and national stakeholders, such as: